-Course Subject (eg. PSYC) ENSC Number (eg. 810) 7 '04 Units (eg. 4) 3 and Course title (max.
+Course Subject (eg. PSYC) ENSC Number (eg. 810) 7 '04 Units (eg. 4) 3 Course title (max.
 100 characters) Industrial Internship Short title (for enrollment/transcript - max.
-30 chara ^{Industria} al Internsh nip Course description for SFU Calendar (course descrip purpose of this course is" If the grading basis is sati islactory/unsatisfactory in chude mis in the desc inpuon, The first term of an internship in industry report will be submitted and graded by the basis.
-Presequisite: 12 units of ENSC columns or a research enviro e student's ursework at the 800- nment for MASc Supervisor.
-G level or higher w , PhD and MEng students.
-A final raded on a satisfactory/unsatisfactory Rationale for introduction of this course Currently students only have the option locate internship opportunities directly a being created to allow for students and nd/or in consultation n with their Senic or Supervisor.
-The course(s) are There of initial offering (eg. Fall 2019) 3 hrs/week for 13 weeks) Spring 2020 13 weeks of full or part-time paid work Frequency of offerings/year 3 times per year Estimated enrollment per offering estimate 2-5 per term Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) Prerequisite and/or Corequisite 12 units of ENSC supervisor and a course work at the 80 GPC representative is 0-level or higher w required prior to a vith an SFU CGPA of at least 3.0.
-Approval of applying for, and accepting an internship. selected, add this as prere Additional course fees?
-Yes Ko Campus where course will be taught Burnaby Surrey Va ncouver Gr eat Northern Way 🗹 Off campus Course Components ninar 🗌 Lab Independent Capstone Internship Grading Basis Satisfactory/ U Jusatisfactory In Progress / Complete Fotal repeats allowed? wo Repeat within a term?
-Yes 🗸 No Required course?
-Yes V No 1 Final exam required?
-Yes 🖌 No Capstone course?
-Yes No Combined with a undergrad course?
-Yes VN graduate students: o If yes, identify which undergraduate course and the additional course requirements for
+30 characters) Industrial Internship Course description for SFU Calendar (course descriptions should be brief and should never begin with phrases such as "This course will" or "The purpose of this course is" If the grading basis is satisfactory/unsatisfactory include this in the description) The first term of an internship in industry or a research environment for MASc, PhD and MEng students.
+A final report will be submitted and graded by the student's Supervisor.
+Graded on a satisfactory/unsatisfactory basis.
+Rationale for introduction of this course Currently students only have the option of locate internship opportunities directly are being created to allow for students and Students. nd/or in consultation n with their Senic or Supervisor.
+The course(s) are Term of initial offering (eg. Fall 2019) 2/6 3 hrs/week for 13 weeks) Pall & .079 f full or part-time paid work Frequency of offerings/year 3 times per year Estimated enrollme estimate 2-5 per term Equivalent courses (courses that replicates the content nt of this course to such a n extent that students s should not receive credit for both courses) Prerequisite and/or Corequisite 12 units of ENSC of supervisor and a G course work at the 80 GPC representative is 0-level or higher w rith an SFU CGPA of at least 3.0.
+Approval of applying for, and accepting an internship.
+Criminal record check required?
+Yes if yes is s elected, add this as prere quisite Additional course fees?
+Yes No Campus where course will be taught Burnaby Surrey Va ncouver eat Northern Way Course Components Lecture Sem inar Lab Independent Capstone Internship Grading Basis Letter grades Satisfactory/ U Jusatisfactory In Progress / Complete Repeat for credit? otal repeats allowed?
+T wo Repeat within a term?
+Yes V No Required course?
+Yes V No F inal exam required?
+Yes ✓ No Capstone course?
+Combined with a undergrad course?
+Yes VNo graduate students: o If yes, identify which t undergraduate course and the additional course requirements for